Lissy93/dashy/docs/development-guides.md

 },
 ```

-Then, where you want get the users value within your component, use something like: `this.appConfig.myProperty`.
-Don't forget to have a fallback or default for then the user hasn't specified it.
+Then, where you want to get the users value within your component, use something like: `this.appConfig.myProperty`.
+If the user hasn't specified the value, Don't forget to have a fallback or default for it.

 If you have a default fallback value, then this would typically be specified in the [`defaults.js`](https://github.com/Lissy93/dashy/blob/master/src/utils/defaults.js) file.